marcysko/ParisPerspectives/README.md

 # Paris Perspectives

 ## Description
-This MERN app is a blog, named Paris Perspectives, will allow users to sign up and create an account, post their thoughts, and interact with other users.
+This MERN app is a blog, named Paris Perspectives, will allows users to sign up and create an account, post their thoughts, and interact with other users.

 ## Weblink